JCSDA/jedi-docs/docs/learning/tutorials/level2/hofx-mpas.rst

     ncdump -h $RUN/Data/480km/bg/restart.2018-04-15_00.00.00.nc | grep 'double.*nCells.*nVertLevels' | wc

 Of the three output values, 54, 266, and 2419, the first one, 54, is the number of floating-point 3D fields.
 Now have a look at ``stream_list.atmosphere.output`` in the ``RUN`` directory.
-Those are all of the fields, 2D, 3D, and 4D (scalars is the 4D one in that list) that are read in the mpas-jedi :code:`State::read` method in order to derive the fields required for the ``hofx3d`` application.
+Those are all of the fields, 2D, 3D, and 4D (scalars is the 4D one in that list) that are read in the MPAS-JEDI :code:`State::read` method in order to derive the fields required for the ``hofx3d`` application.
 Some additional time-variant fields are used to initialize MPAS-A model fields, and other time-invariant quantities are used to intialize the model mesh.
-Time-invariant or "static" fields need not be included in every mpas-jedi background state file.
+Time-invariant or "static" fields need not be included in every MPAS-JEDI background state file.

 The alternative solution, 2-stream I/O, writes only essential fields and separates the static and dynmically evolving fields into two separate input streams.
-An example of 2-stream I/O is encoded in the mpas-jedi ctest, ``3denvar_2stream_bumploc_unsinterp``, which uses the :code:`mpasjedi_variational` excutable.
+An example of 2-stream I/O is encoded in the MPAS-JEDI ctest, ``3denvar_2stream_bumploc_unsinterp``, which uses the :code:`mpasjedi_variational` excutable.
 Here we will borrow some of the pieces of that ctest in order to accomplish the same goal with the :code:`mpasjedi_hofx3d` executable.
 First, let's create a directory at ``Data/480km_2stream`` where we can store the files that are unique to this part of the tutorial.
-Then we will link can copy the data and configuration files, respectively, just like we did in Step 2 of the tutorial.
+Then we will link and copy the data and configuration files, respectively, just like we did in Step 2 of the tutorial.

 .. code-block:: bash